Five ideas for tackling sick leave

 The Link achieved very positive return to work outcomes.
 The service was active for 12 months from March 2019 to February 2020, accepting a total of 307 referrals over 11 of those months.
 Impressively, over 61% of eligible and engaged clients were able to return to work, and did so on average 15 days earlier than the averages predicted by an analytics tool.
 Additionally, comparisons of the pilot data to UK long term sickness absence data revealed at least 11 individuals who avoided falling out of the labour market.
 This is an assessment of some of the quantifiable elements of the service; other successes included reduced GP workload and appointments requested for reissuing fit notes, client and employer satisfaction with the accessibility and speed of the service.

+So, what works?
 Below are five effective elements of the Link service which should be replicated in future support programmes.

 1. Anchor return to work support to the Fitness Certification system